davidwgillman/thesis/source/11_chapter_3.md

 It is certain, however, that we can list each possible valid command.
 For this reason I created a dispatch table including all of the possible commands mapped to their function.
 Functions are first class objects in Python, so they can be stored in Dictionaries by default and invoked by key.
 This prevents execution of unwanted code because any command sent to the Gardener container's RPC server is cross-referenced with the dispatch table effectively whitelisting incoming requests.
 Furthermore, the parameters expected to be passed to these functions each have defining characteristics that can be checked before the functions execution.

+[DG: Some background on RPC and dispatch is in order.
+Did you do that somewhere?]

 Under this system, the Gardener container might receive a request from the API.
 This request contains a signature proving that it is indeed from the API and has a body that contains the following:

 ```